-What doesn’t work is taking a character, who feels like you just pulled them out of your ass because you didn’t want to make likable killers the bad guy, and having them be responsible for all the bloody havoc for impersonal, and slightly unbelievable, reasons.
+What doesn’t work is taking a character, who feels like you just pulled them out of your ass because you didn’t want to make likeable killers the bad guy, and have them be responsible for all the bloody havoc for impersonal, and slightly unbelievable, reasons.

 But if you love YA romance and want it with a little twist, this would be for you.
 If you’re a bit of a horror pussy, but still want to try it, this would be for you.

 I’m cutting it down the middle and being generous with three stars.
 Because like I said, it’s not a bad novel and the writing is good.
 It’s just not what it claims to be.

 Netflix has apparently bought the rights to the story.
 James Wan is attached to it.
 He’s responsible for things like Insidious and The Conjuring – both of which scared the shit out of me.
 So, I have a feeling that this is going to be one of those rare cases where I like the movie more than the book.

 It’s been almost a year since Makani Young came to live with her grandmother in landlocked Nebraska, and she’s still adjusting to her new life.
 And still haunted by her past in Hawaii.